 After ‘Alien King’ the album proceeds in a similar manner in terms of structure.
 Each track is built around two or three very simple ideas, shifting between them with pleasing regularity.
 But these are set to a constant shifting backdrop of feedback and synths that build textures gradually and deliberately, ebbing and flowing but moving in a clear upward trajectory as the track progresses.
 The result is a lurking tension and jeopardy behind what can sometimes be a comforting veneer in the manner of ambient music.
 There are moments that lack direction and dwell on a fixed point beyond its shelf-life, but by stoner doom’s standards Amon Acid are positively frugal.
 The finale of the closing number and title track takes a while in coming, but the listener is rewarded for their patience as the riffs compound on one another to create a sense of drama ending in catharsis.

-Whatever flaws this album has are small and common to many debuts.
+Whatever flaws this album has are small.
 Over and above this it should be celebrated for raising the stakes for a genre that many have abandoned as one dimensional and out of ideas.
 But as is often the case, problem is not the genre but lack of vision.
 Amon Acid take pleasingly incremental steps into new sonic territory, not overtly experimental or abrasively avant-garde, but certainly with a character all of its own, one well worth paying attention to.

 Primitivism as a musical quality can be deceptively difficult to master.
 The conviction with which someone like Blasphemy approached it was lightning in a bottle; oft imitated, little understood.
 The compelling and intricately pre-meditated abrasion of ‘Transylvanian Hunger’ required a deeper understanding of where the true spirit of black metal was heading, one that few grasped at the time, and fewer still replicated with any success.
 The bizarre discography of Iljdarn makes primitivism profound through sheer tunnel vision and singularity of purpose; that, and a vast quantity of work all in the same vein makes Ildjarn style pimitivism worthy of academic study in itself.